-The Black Kite was the most frequently struck species during the 2021 - 2022 review period, comprising 26.79% of all known strikes (excluding strikes for which species was unknown or not identified).
-The Brown Falcon was the second most frequently struck species with 17.86% of strikes.
-Nankeen Kestrel with 10.71% and both Australian Pratincole and Diamond Dove recorded 7.14% of all strikes which were identified.
+The Black kite was the most frequently struck species during the 2022 - 2023 review period, comprising 30.36% of all known strikes (excluding strikes for which species was unknown or not identified).
+The brown falcon was the second most frequently struck species with 19.64% of strikes followed by nankeen kestrel with 17.86%, both Australian pratincole and black-faced woodswallow recorded 7.14% of all strikes which were identified.
 (Figure 4).

-Strikes for which the species was unknown or ambiguously identified comprised 37.78% of total strikes at ASA for the 2021 - 2022 review period.
+Strikes for which the species was unknown or ambiguously identified comprised 31.71% of total strikes at ASA for the 2022 - 2023 review period.

 Figure 4.
-Species struck at ASA from 2021 and 2022.
+Species struck at ASA from 2022 and 2023.

-The ASA strike register and the ATSB National Aviation Occurrence Database included 90 'Confirmed' and 'Suspected' strikes between January 2021 and December 2022 (Table 6).
-Fourteen species exhibited an increasing strike trend when comparisons between the two- year and ten-year averages were made.
-Species that exhibited a large increase were three raptor species which were Black Kite, Brown Falcon and Nankeen Kestrel.
+The ASA strike register and the ATSB National Aviation Occurrence Database included 82 Confirmed strikes between January 2022 and December 2023 (Table 6).
+Ten species exhibited an increasing strike trend when comparisons between the two- year and ten-year averages were made.
+Species that exhibited a large increase were three raptor species which were black kite, brown falcon and nankeen kestrel.
 (Figure 5).

 Figure 5.
-Average number of confirmed strikes per annum, compared on ten and two-year temporal scales.
+Average number of confirmed strikes per annum, compared on ten and two-year temporal scale

 Table 6.
-Species strike history 2013 - 2022.
+Species strike history 2014 - 2023.